SQream/sqream_docs/data_type_guides/sql_data_type_array.rst

 Connectors
 ----------

-``.NET`` and ``ODBC``
+``ODBC``
-"""""""""""""""""""""
+""""""""

-Please note that the SQreamDB ODBC and .NET connectors do not support the use of ARRAY data types.
-If your database schema includes ARRAY columns, you may encounter compatibility issues when using these connectors.
+Please note that the ODBC connector does not support the use of ``ARRAY``.
+If your database schema includes ``ARRAY`` columns, you may encounter compatibility issues when using this connector.

 ``Pysqream``
 """"""""""""